We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Mirror Care Kit, including camera lens cap for privacy ($19.95)

-Additionally, since Lululemon acquired the company, the Mirror website now sells a range of exercise apparel.
+Additionally, since Lululemon acquired the company, the Mirror website now sells a range of exercise apparel, and you receive 10% your purchases in stores with your Lululemon Studio Membership.

 The current list prices for each of the four Mirror packages are: